simplykapoor/teched2022-IN260/exercises/ex4/ex45/README.md

     <br><img src="/exercises/ex4/images/img409.png" width=100%>

-8. In the trace, you can see that the local integration process where the event should be sent to SAP Process Automation hasn't been called as intended.
+8. In the trace, you can see that the local integration process where the event should be sent to SAP Process Automation was not called as actually intended.
 Select the *End* event of the intergation process model, and switch to the *Message Content*

     <br><img src="/exercises/ex4/images/img410.png" width=100%>